Greta Thunberg: Gaza humanitarian aid flotillas

 Following the Israeli capture of the Gaza Freedom Flotilla in July 2025, Thunberg joined the Global Sumud Flotilla.
 She said that she and some others had signed a document stating they wished to leave Israel as soon as possible to take part in the Sumud Flotilla, which set sail from Barcelona on 31 August to begin its journey to Gaza.
 According to its crew, the Madleen was carrying a "symbolic amount of aid", and was intercepted by Israeli special forces on 1 October 2025 in international waters, approximately 70 nautical miles (≈115 km) off the Gaza coast.
 A total of 45 vessels were seized and 462 activists were detained between 1–3 October 2025, bringing an end to what is considered the largest civilian effort to break the siege of Gaza.
 According to The Times, detainees from the flotilla are believed to be held at the notorious Ktzi'ot Prison while awaiting deportation.
 Several released activists and organizations have said that Thunberg was mistreated while detained, including that she was beaten, paraded while draped in an Israeli flag and held in bedbug-infested conditions with insufficient food and water.
 Israeli authorities denied the allegations.
 On 6 October 2025, Thunberg was deported together with other activists, arriving in Sweden the next day.
-She stated that she and other participants in the Gaza flotilla were tortured while held in an Israeli prison, though she noted that their treatment was minor compared with what civilians in Gaza endure on a daily basis.
+She stated that she and other participants in the Gaza flotilla were tortured while held in an Israeli prison, though she noted that their mistreatment was minor compared with what civilians in Gaza endure on a daily basis.
 Israel's foreign ministry has repeatedly rejected allegations of mistreatment.
 According to Israeli detention court records Greta did not report any personal mistreatment during her detention.

+The day after her deportation, Thunberg posted to Instagram about the mistreatment of Palestinian inmates in Israeli prisons.
+One of the photos used in the post was of an emaciated Evyatar David, an Israeli hostage held by Hamas, suggesting he is a Palestinian prisoner suffering in an Israeli prison.
+David's family and others condemned Thunberg for the misleading use of the photo and called on her to take it down.